coding-vibe/knowledge-base/Browser JavaScript APIs.md

 - Component-based and Virtual DOM: React utilizes a component-based and virtual DOM model for event management
 - Delegation: Synthetic events can be readily delegated from parent to child components

-## Handling keyboard events in react - provide a snippet where a logger function will be called on any hotkey

 # UIs for manipulation with DOM

 ## Methods for element selection